 “When the paint is dry my work is just beginning”.

-I was born in the UK, settling in Australia in 2005 after spending the previous 17 years moving internationally many times.
-My life has been a patchwork of cultures and this plays out in my desire to fragment my work.
-I seem incapable of seeing a painting as finished until it has been deconstructed and remade in various ways.
+Born in the UK, Julee settled in Australia in 2005 after spending the previous 17 years moving internationally many times.
+Her life has been a patchwork of cultures.
+This plays out in her desire to deconstruct her work.

 Julee has been a full-time artist for many years achieving international recognition for her work in both painting and sculptural mosaic art as well as her authorship of the book Sculptural Secrets for Mosaic (Schiffer Publishing, USA).
 Although she no longer creates mosaic art the influences of the techniques involved can clearly be seen in her paintings.

 Julee has exhibited widely and has been selected as a Finalist for a number of prestigious Australian Art Prizes.
 Her artworks are held in private collections worldwide.